neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 > 💡 Here you can find a
 > [list of event types](https://developer.mozilla.org/en-US/docs/Web/Events#event_listing).

-> 💡 You don't have to understand the syntax for know, we will cover this in a later session.
+> 💡 You don't have to understand the syntax for now, we will cover this in a later session.

 ---